alex3s/bebop_hacking/README.md

-# Parrot Bebop Drone Hacking
+# Parrot Bebop and Parrot Disco Drone Hacking

 ## Shell Access

-Connect to the Bebop's WiFi network, then:
+Connect to the Bebop's / Disco's WiFi network, then:

     $ telnet 192.168.42.1